adjust/unity_purchase_sdk/README.md

 - `Error` - disable warnings as well
 - `Assert` - disable errors as well

-Depending on whether or not you build your app for testing or for production you must change `Environment` with one of these values:
+Depending on whether or not you build your app for testing or for production, you must define `Environment` with one of these values:

 ```
 'Sandbox'